irmikimikmik/FigureSkatingStrategyApp/README.md

 exception.
 You must have one test for the case where the exception is expected and another where the exception is not expected."

-    Class with robust design: model.Choreography
+- Class with robust design: model.Choreography
-    Method with robust design: basePointFinder(String elementName)
+- Method with robust design: basePointFinder(String elementName)
-    How is it robust: basePointFinder considers the scenario of the user not entering a valid element in the field and thus, throws and exception if it cannot find the element that was written by the user in the CSV file that contains all the base points of every single element in figure skating When is the exception caught: actionPerformed(ActionEvent e) in ui.PopUpWindow catches IOException that was thrown when the input of the user can't be found by the CSV file reader in any lines of the file !!! basePointFinder method has its 2 tests in the ChoreographyTest class where the first test written for it expects the exception and fails if it is not caught and the second one doesn't expect and exception and fails when an exception is caught.
+- How is it robust: basePointFinder considers the scenario of the user not entering a valid element in the field and thus, throws and exception if it cannot find the element that was written by the user in the CSV file that contains all the base points of every single element in figure skating
+- When is the exception caught: actionPerformed(ActionEvent e) in ui.PopUpWindow catches IOException that was thrown when the input of the user can't be found by the CSV file reader in any lines of the file

+!!! basePointFinder method has its 2 tests in the ChoreographyTest class where the first test written for it expects the exception and fails if it is not caught and the second one doesn't expect and exception and fails when an exception is caught.

+#### Phase 4: Task 3
+To refactor my code, I would create another class and put the contents of Choreography that are related to making the calculations in there.
+I feel like so many methods are gathered in Choreography and the class has more than a single responsibility which decreases cohesion.
+I would also do the same thing for my Main class.
+I would create another class named GUI and do all the work related to the graphical user interface in there.
+This way, I would only need to create a new GUI object in the Main class.
+Other than these changes, I wouldn't change the way I extend abstract classes or implement interfaces.
+Looking at my UML diagram, I believe that my object-oriented program functions well in terms of being structured.